tunnckoCore/koa-better-router/recipes/grouping/README.md

 })

 // adds routes from usersRouter
-// to the apiRouter, then does some thing
+// to the apiRouter, then does same thing
 // for the catsRouter (.extend returns `this`) apiRouter.extend(usersRouter).extend(catsRouter)